er-ri/cheatsheets/README.md

 `T-SNE(T-Distributed Stochastic Neighbor Embedding)` -> An unsupervised, non-linear technique primarily used for data exploration, **dimensionality reduction** and **visualizing high-dimensional** data.
 `Histogram` -> A graph used to represent the frequency **distribution** of a few data points of one variable.
 `Scatterplot` -> Uses dots to represent values for **two different** numeric variables.
 Spot **outliers**.
-`One-hot encoding` -> A process by which **categorical** variables are converted into a form that could be provided to ML algorithms.
 `Seaborn distribution plot(distplot)` -> Depicts the variation in the **data distribution**.
 `Amazon Personalize` -> A fully managed machine learning service that uses your data to generate item **recommendations** for your users.
 `Amazon Textract` -> A machine learning (ML) service that automatically **extracts** text, handwriting, and data from scanned documents.